 In my job as ciderologist, no two days are the same.
 It is very varied although obviously things are a little more restrictive now.
 As an example in the last week I’ve been judging an international cider competition.
 I’ve been involved with online tastings with some corporate clients and I’m working in a consultancy role with some cider makers.
 I’m working on and managing a cider campaign which launches very soon and this will feature and showcase some NI producers.
 Normally I do travel lots with my job and this can include locations such as Spain, USA, Norway, Australia.

 In a previous role as Comms Officer for the UK Cider industry I visited N.Ireland but just for the one day.
 I met Pat McKeever at Long Meadow Cider and other industry reps.
+I’m very much looking forward to my visit for the Food and Cider Weekend.

 From a historical point of view, from papers presented in and around 1662 to the Royal Society “adding a walnut’s worth of sugar” into cider which is produced in extra strong glass bottles creates a sparkling cider.
 This is now known as the “champagne method” used to produce champagne and is widely accredited to the Benedictine monk Dom Perignon.
 But perhaps it really should be known as the cider method as the paper was presented in advance of Dom Perignon trialling similar methods in the production of champage!